$3.12 Billion in Sales Expected for CSX Co. (NASDAQ:CSX) This Quarter

-Wall Street analysts expect CSX Co.
-(NASDAQ:CSX) to announce $3.12 billion in sales for the current quarter, according to Zacks.
-Three analysts have issued estimates for CSX’s earnings, with estimates ranging from $3.06 billion to $3.19 billion.
+Equities research analysts expect CSX Co.
+(NASDAQ:CSX) to report sales of $3.12 billion for the current quarter, Zacks reports.
+Three analysts have made estimates for CSX’s earnings, with estimates ranging from $3.06 billion to $3.19 billion.
 CSX reported sales of $2.65 billion during the same quarter last year, which would suggest a positive year over year growth rate of 17.7%.
-The firm is expected to report its next quarterly earnings report on Wednesday, October 20th.
+The firm is scheduled to report its next quarterly earnings report on Wednesday, October 20th.

-According to Zacks, analysts expect that CSX will report full year sales of $12.07 billion for the current financial year, with estimates ranging from $11.92 billion to $12.27 billion.
-For the next financial year, analysts anticipate that the firm will post sales of $12.84 billion, with estimates ranging from $12.48 billion to $13.27 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that that provide coverage for CSX.
+On average, analysts expect that CSX will report full year sales of $12.07 billion for the current fiscal year, with estimates ranging from $11.92 billion to $12.27 billion.
+For the next financial year, analysts expect that the business will report sales of $12.84 billion, with estimates ranging from $12.48 billion to $13.27 billion.
+Zacks’ sales averages are an average based on a survey of research analysts that follow CSX.

-CSX (NASDAQ:CSX) last announced its earnings results on Tuesday, July 20th.
-The transportation company reported $0.39 EPS for the quarter, beating analysts’ consensus estimates of $0.37 by $0.02.
+CSX (NASDAQ:CSX) last issued its earnings results on Tuesday, July 20th.
+The transportation company reported $0.39 earnings per share for the quarter, beating analysts’ consensus estimates of $0.37 by $0.02.
+The company had revenue of $2.99 billion for the quarter, compared to the consensus estimate of $2.94 billion.
 CSX had a return on equity of 23.96% and a net margin of 29.93%.
-The business had revenue of $2.99 billion during the quarter, compared to analysts’ expectations of $2.94 billion.
-During the same quarter in the prior year, the firm earned $0.22 earnings per share.
-The business’s revenue was up 32.6% compared to the same quarter last year.
+The firm’s quarterly revenue was up 32.6% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.22 EPS.

-In related news, EVP Nathan D. Goldman sold 35,000 shares of the business’s stock in a transaction dated Monday, July 26th.
+In related news, EVP Nathan D. Goldman sold 35,000 shares of the firm’s stock in a transaction dated Monday, July 26th.
 The stock was sold at an average price of $32.87, for a total value of $1,150,450.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director John J. Zillmer sold 80,000 shares of the business’s stock in a transaction dated Monday, July 26th.
-The shares were sold at an average price of $32.64, for a total value of $2,611,200.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director John J. Zillmer sold 80,000 shares of the firm’s stock in a transaction dated Monday, July 26th.
+The stock was sold at an average price of $32.64, for a total value of $2,611,200.00.
 The disclosure for this sale can be found here.
-0.60% of the stock is owned by insiders.
+0.60% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of CSX.
-BlackRock Inc. boosted its holdings in CSX by 2.4% in the 1st quarter.
-BlackRock Inc. now owns 48,845,978 shares of the transportation company’s stock valued at $4,709,732,000 after purchasing an additional 1,144,278 shares in the last quarter.
-Fisher Asset Management LLC boosted its holdings in CSX by 216.6% in the 2nd quarter.
-Fisher Asset Management LLC now owns 16,357,210 shares of the transportation company’s stock valued at $524,739,000 after purchasing an additional 11,190,252 shares in the last quarter.
-Geode Capital Management LLC boosted its holdings in CSX by 1.5% in the 1st quarter.
-Geode Capital Management LLC now owns 12,136,515 shares of the transportation company’s stock valued at $1,167,279,000 after purchasing an additional 177,068 shares in the last quarter.
-Alliancebernstein L.P. boosted its holdings in CSX by 196.5% in the 2nd quarter.
-Alliancebernstein L.P. now owns 11,337,918 shares of the transportation company’s stock valued at $363,720,000 after purchasing an additional 7,514,629 shares in the last quarter.
-Finally, EdgePoint Investment Group Inc. boosted its holdings in CSX by 9.6% in the 1st quarter.
-EdgePoint Investment Group Inc. now owns 10,192,705 shares of the transportation company’s stock valued at $982,781,000 after purchasing an additional 890,271 shares in the last quarter.
-Hedge funds and other institutional investors own 26.96% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in CSX.
+FIL Ltd raised its position in CSX by 3,988.1% in the 4th quarter.
+FIL Ltd now owns 57,520 shares of the transportation company’s stock valued at $5,220,000 after buying an additional 56,113 shares during the last quarter.
+FormulaFolio Investments LLC acquired a new stake in CSX in the 4th quarter valued at approximately $566,000.
+Amundi Pioneer Asset Management Inc. raised its position in CSX by 22.4% in the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,318,507 shares of the transportation company’s stock valued at $119,656,000 after buying an additional 241,598 shares during the last quarter.
+Childress Capital Advisors LLC acquired a new stake in CSX in the 4th quarter valued at approximately $59,000.
+Finally, DekaBank Deutsche Girozentrale raised its position in CSX by 20.2% in the 4th quarter.
+DekaBank Deutsche Girozentrale now owns 141,677 shares of the transportation company’s stock valued at $12,655,000 after buying an additional 23,780 shares during the last quarter.
+26.96% of the stock is currently owned by institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
-Shareholders of record on Tuesday, August 31st will be issued a dividend of $0.093 per share.
-This represents a $0.37 dividend on an annualized basis and a yield of 1.15%.
-The ex-dividend date of this dividend is Monday, August 30th.
-CSX’s dividend payout ratio (DPR) is 30.33%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
+Stockholders of record on Tuesday, August 31st will be issued a dividend of $0.093 per share.
+This represents a $0.37 annualized dividend and a dividend yield of 1.10%.
+The ex-dividend date is Monday, August 30th.
+CSX’s payout ratio is presently 30.33%.

 CSX Company Profile